Oli-Ross/timetrack/Readme.md

 - `task push`: Upload unlogged files to Harvest
 - `task pull`: Sync remote data (clients, projects, tasks) to local db
 - `task split`: Split a portion off the last task and re-assign it
+- `task edit`: Interactively edit any field of a task

 On each `task` invocation that changes the current task:
 - Print the current task + time running to a file for the OS statusbar